Discover the nature park

 Animals

 The common merganser (Mergus merganser) belongs to the duck family and is about 66 cm long.
-He is a specialist among fish catchers!
+It is a specialist among fish catchers!
 This bird is slender and it has a long, narrow...

 learn more